Nik Lentz: Ultimate Fighting Championship

 Lentz made his featherweight debut against Eiji Mitsuoka on August 11, 2012, at UFC 150.
 Lentz controlled the entirety of the fight and won the fight via TKO in the first round.

-In his second fight at featherweight, Lentz faced Diego Nunes on January 19, 2013, at UFC on FX: Belfort vs. Bisping.
+In his second fight at featherweight, Lentz faced Diego Nunes on January 19, 2013, at UFC on FX 7.
 He won the fight via unanimous decision in what is arguably the biggest victory of his career.

 Lentz went back to Brazil for the second fight in a row and faced Hacran Dias on May 18, 2013, at UFC on FX 8, replacing an injured Manvel Gamburyan.
 He won the back-and-forth fight via unanimous decision.

 Lentz was briefly linked to a bout with Dennis Bermudez on November 6, 2013, at UFC Fight Night 31.
 However, Lentz was pulled from the pairing with Bermudez and instead faced Chad Mendes on December 14, 2013, at UFC on Fox 9.
 He lost the fight via unanimous decision.

 Lentz faced Manvel Gamburyan on May 10, 2014, at UFC Fight Night 40.
 He won the fight via unanimous decision.

 Lentz was expected to face Charles Oliveira in a rematch on September 5, 2014, at UFC Fight Night 50.
 At the event weigh in, Oliveira came in over the 146 pound featherweight limit at 150 pounds.
 Subsequently, he was initially forced to surrender 20 percent of his purse to Lentz and the bout was changed to a catchweight affair.
 Subsequently, Oliveira pulled out of the bout entirely after falling ill the day of the event.

 Lentz was expected to face Thiago Tavares in a rematch on February 14, 2015, at UFC Fight Night 60.
 However, Tavares pulled out of the bout citing injury in late January and was replaced by promotional newcomer Levan Makashvili.
 Subsequently, for the second fight in a row, Lentz had a fight cancelled at the weigh ins as the pairing was scrapped as Lentz was stricken with flu-like symptoms.

 Lentz finally faced Charles Oliveira in a rematch on May 30, 2015, at UFC Fight Night 67.
 Following a back-and-forth first two rounds, Lentz lost the fight via guillotine submission in the third round.
 Despite the loss, Lentz was awarded a Fight of the Night bonus award.

 Lentz faced Danny Castillo in a lightweight bout on December 19, 2015, at UFC on Fox 17.
 He won the fight by split decision.